Projects per year

 Biography

 Associate Professor Atul Malhotra is a senior neonatologist at Monash Newborn, Monash Children's Hospital, and research academic in the Department of Paediatrics, Monash University.
 He is the current recipient of an NHMRC Emerging Leadership Fellowship.
-He has published over 175 peer-reviewed journal articles, 4 book chapters, and his research has attracted over $20 million of funding to date.
+He has published 205 peer-reviewed journal articles, 4 book chapters, and his research has attracted over $20 million of funding to date.

-His clinical research interests focus on improving respiratory and neurological outcomes of high-risk infants.
+His clinical research interests focus on improving respiratory and neurological outcomes of high-risk neonates.
 He has a keen interest in neonatal evidence based medicine, having been involved in a number of randomised clinical trials and cohort studies.
 He is passionate about neurodevelopment following high-risk birth and is the Head of the Early Neurodevelopment Clinic (for early detection of cerebral palsy/ developmental delay) at Monash Children's Hospital.

 His basic science interests include understanding and treating brain injury related to high risk perinatal conditions.
 He has a special interest in fetal growth restriction (FGR) and has conducted a number of preclinical and clinical studies on FGR.
 His basic science PhD was on "Novel strategies for early detection and treatment of FGR related brain injury" completed at the Ritchie Centre, Hudson Institute of Medical Research.